rayyan35p/tp/docs/DeveloperGuide.md

     Use case ends.

+* 1e.
+User enters multiple values for a single-valued field.
+    * 1e1.
+TaskHub shows an error message.

+      Use case ends.

 **Use case: UC03 - Delete an employee**

-Guarantees: The employee is removed from the list of employees.
+Guarantees: MSS -> The employee is removed from the list of employees.

 **MSS**